dkhokhlov/CastService/README.md

 * collection containers are thread safe, concurrent versions: **LinkedBlockingQueue, ConcurrentHashMap, CopyOnWriteArrayList**
 * Threads (except main):
   - one "Incoming queue loop", doing [1,2,3] steps on block diagram, in CastService
-  - multiple "Steam loop", in Stream
+  - multiple "Steam loop", one per Stream
-  - multiple RMI connection threads - one per remote client (unlimited, but can be limited by properties)
+  - multiple RMI connection threads - one per remote Client (unlimited, but can be limited by properties)

 ## To-Do
 - extract test cases from Client to test classes